FEUP-ESOF-2020-21/open-cx-t5g3-monkey-type-beat/README.md

 ### User stories

-The users should be able to chat to eachother if they matched and participated in the same conference.

 This section will contain the requirements of the product described as **user stories**, organized in a global **[user story map](https://plan.io/blog/user-story-mapping/)** with **user roles** or **themes**.

 For each theme, or role, you may add a small description.
 User stories should be detailed in the tool you decided to use for project management (e.g. trello or github projects).